RedFox0x20/GMOD-TTT-Deathscreen/README.md

-# Garrys Mod Custom Crosshairs
+# Garrys Mod Deathscreen
-This is a simple lua addon for Garrys Mod to add custom crosshairs.
+This is a simple lua addon for Garrys Mod to add a deathscreen to gmod servers.